needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 For Inputs (commands) the common use case we are optimizing for is that input should be in general small.
 So we preferred to enforce the rule to constrain input size.
 Further, because inputs can be replicated for other players (via the presence of the `[GhostField]` attribute - and associated `GhostComponent` flags), we would had a very strange and non-uniform behaviour in such case.

-#### Why don't RPCs have a larger maximum allowed capacity ?
+#### Why don't RPCs have a larger maximum allowed capacity?
 The main reasons are:
-- RPCs are meant to be sent unfrequently
+- RPCs are meant to be sent infrequently.
-- They our most flexible and unique tool for message passing.
+- They are the most flexible tool for message passing.
 - They don't have any particular needs for complex change mask generation that justify applying the limit either.

 ## How types are serialized